PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Geh," said Relan, as the last of his life leaked out across the stone floor.

 "Oh good Lord man, just die already and get it over with."
 Dimsbury looked at Asarah, collapsed in a heap on the ground.
 "You'll clean this up!
 I swear to the Nether Gods you will.
 They're your rescuers.
-This is your mess."

-"Rattick, I know not what to do with you."
+This is your mess.
+Now, where was I?
+Oh yes, Rattick> I know not what to do with you."

 "I just saved your life, Master."

 "You saved my robe, Rattick.
-You think thing that he had a chance?"
+You think that he had a chance?"

-"Eeergh," said Rattick.
+"Eeeh," said Rattick.

 Dimsbury bent over and addressed the dying boy directly, "You never had a chance!
 Do you understand?
 Not a chance."

 Relan made a gurgling noise.

 "So, Rattick, I will allow you to take as much gold as you can gather and carry from Boltac's sack.
-Is that acceptable."
+Is that acceptable?"

 "Quite acceptable."